‘Brace’ yourself—this patient guide is a long one.

 Before we dive in, we want to mention that the fundamental science of moving teeth is the same no matter which orthodontic appliance you choose.

-In recent years, advancements in orthodontic treatments have introduced various types of braces, each designed to address specific dental issues like malocclusion, crossbite, and spacing.
+New types of braces have been created to fix various dental issues.
+These issues include crooked teeth, bite problems, and gaps between teeth.
 Traditional braces, also known as conventional braces, have been the standard for many years.
 They typically involve metal ties and elastic bands to secure the bracket system to the teeth.

 This guide will let you compare over a dozen orthodontic appliances so that you can understand the differences for yourself.
 Treatment time can influence the choice of ideal type of braces or clear aligners.